agenda/agenda/README.md

 `interval` can be a human-readable format `String`, a cron format `String`, or a `Number`.

-`options` is an optional argument that can include a `timezone` field.
-The timezone should be a string as accepted by [moment-timezone](http://momentjs.com/timezone/) and is considered when using an interval in the cron string format.
+`options` is an optional argument.
+It can take any of the following:
+- `timezone` The timezone should be a string as accepted by [moment-timezone](http://momentjs.com/timezone/) and is considered when using an interval in the cron string format.
+- `startDate` : `Date` or `String` can be used to start the recurring job in a future date
+- `endDate` : `Date` or `String` can be used to stop the recurring job at a predefined date

 ```js
 job.repeatEvery('10 minutes');